GaelicGrime/etcmaint/doc/description.rst

   discarded.
 The ``master-tmp`` branch and the other temporary branches are deleted.

+The ``sync`` subcommand is the only command that can be run as root except when the repository has been created by root in which case all the commands must be run as root.

 .. note::

    The merge is actually a cherry-pick since only one of the commits made in